-Each Aircraft will be equipped with a digital certificate, used for authentication with the primary service provider and all trusted companion service providers.
+Each aircraft will be equipped with a digital public certificate, used for authentication with the primary service provider and all trusted companion service providers.
 Uploaded certificates will be in DER format.
-The corresponding private key will be maintained by the aircraft and primary service provider.
+The corresponding private key will be maintained by the aircraft and should not be exportable.

-Aircraft certificates will be signed by the primary service provider.
+Aircraft certificates will be signed by the primary service provider or designate.
 See Section 5.3.5 ECDSA Keys for more information.
 The Aircraft Certificate will be transmitted over an encrypted channel negotiated at DTLS logon.

-Aircraft should maintain their DTLS connection with the service provider after installing a new aircraft certificate using the old certificate if necessary.
-The port 5908 key tag of 0x33 will be followed by an Aircraft Certificate when sent by the service provider.
+Aircraft should maintain their DTLS connection with the service provider after installing a new aircraft certificate using the old certificate if necessary until a new connection is established.
+The port 5908 key tag of 0x33 will be followed by the signed aircraft public certificate when sent by the primary service provider or designate.
 The aircraft will use the same port 5908 key tag of 0x33 to send a one byte return code indicating success or failure.